itthinx/post-generator/readme.txt

 It's purpose is to provide an automated way of creating even very large sets of posts, useful in providing a test environment for performance benchmarks and use case testing.

+To create sample products for WooCommerce, it's recommended to rather use [WooCommerce Product Generator](http://wordpress.org/plugins/woocommerce-product-generator/).

 == Installation ==